Jeremejevite

 Organize your Collection

-Irrespective of the size, you can store your minerals in well-lit glass viewing cabinets, organized drawers or specialized cardboard boxes.
+Regardless of size, you can store your minerals in well-lit glass viewing cabinets, organized drawers, or specialized cardboard boxes.
 Always label your rocks with an index card, mentioning the type and locality of the mineral.

 Acquire the Services of Mineral Dealerships

 Well, you have to admit, everyone comes across dead ends.
-There might be a particular rare mineral that you are looking for without any luck so far.
+There might be a particular rare mineral you are looking for without any luck.
 Our advice?
-Acquire the services of mineral dealerships that not only provide rare rocks from all over the world but also custom services such as display cases, curatorial services, mineral photography, provenance research, etc. Your collection will definitely reach new heights!
+Acquire the services of mineral dealerships that not only provide rare rocks from all over the world and custom services such as display cases, curatorial services, mineral photography, provenance research, etc. Your collection will reach new heights!

 New Type of Carbon Created